Hyperuniformity of Maximally Random Jammed Packings of Hyperspheres Across Spatial Dimensions: Acknowledgements

 \section{Acknowledgements}

-{The authors thank Haina Wang, Murray Skolnick, Sam Wilken, Paul Chaikin, Peter Morse, and Shaohua Chen for insightful discussions.
-This research was sponsored by the Army Research Office and was accomplished under Cooperative Agreement Number W911NF-22-2-0103 as well as the National Science Foundation under Award No. CBET-2133179.}
+{The authors thank H. Wang, M. Skolnick, S. Wilken, P. Chaikin, P. Morse, and S. Chen for insightful discussions.
+This research was sponsored by the Army Research Office and was accomplished under Cooperative Agreement No. W911NF-22-2-0103 as well as the National Science Foundation under Award No. CBET-2133179.}